 The bill amends RCW 70.58A.530 to expand access to certifications of birth and death for additional family members.
-Specifically, it allows certifications of birth to be released to a wider range of relatives, including great-grandchildren, legal guardians, and authorized representatives.
-Similarly, for certifications of death, the bill includes great-grandchildren among the eligible recipients, as well as funeral directors and individuals with rights to control the disposition of remains.
-The bill also outlines the requirements for issuing certifications, including the need for identity documentation and evidence of eligibility.
+Specifically, it allows certifications of birth to be released to a broader range of relatives, including great-grandchildren, legal guardians, and authorized representatives.
+For certifications of death, the bill similarly expands the list of eligible recipients to include great-grandchildren and legal guardians immediately prior to death.
+The bill also clarifies the process for issuing certifications, including the requirement for identity documentation and evidence of eligibility, and establishes that the state registrar may issue heirloom certifications of birth and certifications for delayed or adopted birth records under certain conditions.

 Statutes affected: Original Bill: 70.58A.530